orionrobots/orionrobots.github.io/wiki/robot_wars.md

 title: Robot Wars
 date: 2006-12-12 12:23:30
 ---
-The infamous British robot battling show, once hosted by <a class="wiki" href="/wiki/craig_charles.html" title="Craig Charles">Craig Charles</a> where robots smash each other in a ring.
+The infamous British robot battling show, once hosted by <a href="/wiki/craig_charles.html" title="Craig Charles">Craig Charles</a> where robots smash each other in a ring.

 <img class="img-responsive" src="/galleries/gallery-1-common-images/79-logo-robotwars.jpg"/>